 Emerald and diamond tiara, Louvre Museum — Ornate emerald-studded crown displayed in the museum’s jewellery collection.

-Emerald tiara worn by the Duchess of Angoulême.
+Emerald tiara worn by the Duchess of Angoulême, displayed in the Louvre’s decorative arts collection.

 These treasures were tucked away in a glittering gallery of tiaras, jewels, and ceremonial swords.
 It was an unexpected Louvre highlight that felt more like a royal vault than a museum wing.